Vera-Atiogbe/Superstore-Sales-SQL/README.md

 - 20 customers have spent above $10,000 (Pareto Principle)

 ### Time Series & Trend Analysis
+- The biggest growth jump was from October to November with an increase of $152,990.39
+- The biggest projected growth is from October into November at $152,990.39,signaling the start of the holiday season surge
+- Cumulative sales grow steadily throughout the year reaching $2,292,476.07 by December
+- Phones lead sub-category sales at $329,753.14 followed closely by Chairs at $328,449.13
 - 2014 was the strongest year in both sales and profit
 - November leads in sales, December leads in profit
 - Q4 accounts for 65.2% of annual sales